 - You may become impatient waiting for a specific session.

 - Some body parts may recover faster than others.

 Upper/Lower Workout Split

 An upper/lower split divides workouts into upper-body focused days and lower-body days.
 This split is excellent for beginners, people on tight schedules, and those focused on getting stronger.
 It forces the lifter to prioritize the basics and cut the fat from their program.

-A benefit of an upper/lower split is that you’ll be in the gym less.
+One benefit of an upper/lower split is that you’ll be in the gym less.
 You’re essentially condensing your workload into four shorter, albeit more focused, sessions per week.
 Don’t worry about your strength levels, either.
 You can still get strong, if not stronger, with less training frequency (that is, how often your train).
-Muscle gain is still possible on an upper/lower split, as well, but if aesthetics is your primary goal, then you may want to look elsewhere.

 Push, Pull, Legs Workout Split

 This workout split is similar to the upper/lower split.
 The main difference is that a PPL split divides upper-body training into two categories, pulling and pushing.
 This split is prevalent in the powerlifting community because they can build their program around the “big three” lifts — the bench press (push), deadlift (pull), and squat (legs).